 The full profile does not include the user’s Outlook365 credentials.

 Allows Greenhouse Recruiting to create, read, update, and delete events in the signed-in user’s calendars.
 This scope is required to support the scheduling of the interviews directly into the user’s Outlook365 calendar.

 Allows Greenhouse Recruiting to receive long-lived refresh tokens to invoke the Graph API on behalf of the user without requiring them to re-initialize the integration due to the expiring tokens.

-What calendar data does Greenhouse Recruiting have access to?
+What calendar data can Greenhouse Recruiting access?

 Some organizations with more restrictive security policies might receive the following prompt that requires an admin to grant approval before a user can complete their integration.

 This error is caused when your organization turns off the setting to allow users to consent access to company data on their behalf.

 To address this error, an Outlook365 admin user will need to set up the integration on their Greenhouse Recruiting account and select Consent on behalf of your organization on the OAuth2 grant screen.

 Moving forward, other users will be allowed to set up their own Outlook365 integrations in Greenhouse Recruiting.

 Greenhouse does not store the calendar data it requests through the Graph API.
 All calendar data is requested as the user interacts with the Greenhouse Recruiting scheduling feature.
 In other words, Greenhouse Recruiting only stores the details for the interview events it creates.